 A crown, or "cap," is used when a tooth breaks or decay becomes too extensive to repair with a more simple type of restoration.
 Sometimes a crown is recommended for a tooth that has had a root canal treatment.

 Dental crowns are a common dental restoration.
 Dr. Costabile or his associates may recommend placement of a dental crown if you have a deep crack in your tooth that is causing you pain due to heightened sensitivity.
-Some of the other common reasons that patients of our Buffalo, Minnesota dental practice might require a crown include:
+Some of the other common reasons that patients might require a crown include:

 Veneers are a conservative cosmetic dental procedure that involves the placement of a porcelain "shell" on the front surface of the tooth in order to mask color or shade, a misshapen appearance, or a chip or fracture of the tooth.
 It is bonded to the tooth with a type of resin cement.

 Multiple veneers can close a gap on teeth, lengthen teeth that have been shortened by wear, fill the spaces between teeth caused by gum recession, provide a uniform color, shape, and symmetry to make the teeth look beautiful and straight.